Table of Contents

 So, if you’re a designer, an artist, or just a creative person looking to sell art online and build a passive income stream, then keep on reading.

-In this article, I’ll show you how to start selling art online without any hassle—from creating digital files to building a store and licensing your art.
+In this article, I’ll show you how to start selling art online without any hassle—from building a store to licensing your art.

 Is there really a market for digital art?